marnauortega/mediamarkt-hackathon/readme.md

 To start the app and run it on a simulator, these are the steps that should be followed:

-1. The first time, we have to navigate to `apps/expo` and run `npx expo run:ios` or `npx expo run:android` to start running for native
+1. The first time, we have to navigate to `apps/expo` and run `npx expo run:ios` or `npx expo run:android` to start running for native.
+Because of the structure of this monorepo, the app can't be tested through Expo Go, only with simulators with a dev client.

 2. Then we can navigate to the root of the project and simply run `yarn native` to run on android or ios and `yarn web`to run the web app.